 - Any legal holiday falls on Saturday or the legal holidays of December 24 or December 31 fall on a Sunday (must be a regularly scheduled day off)

 - A legal holiday falls on a regularly scheduled day off

 - Floating legal holidays can be used like any other paid leave.

-- Floating legal holidays must be used by the end of the end of the year in which earned (calendar year for Classified employees, fiscal year for Unclassified Faculty, Academic Staff or Limited appointees).
+- Floating legal holidays must be used by the end of the end of the year in which earned (calendar year for University Staff employees, fiscal year for Faculty, Academic Staff or Limited appointees).

 To be eligible for a paid legal holiday, you must:

 - Be eligible for sick leave; and